xcaim04/Astro-White-Tech/src/content/blog/Crawling.md

+---
-# The Art of Web Crawling and Its Applications in Technology
+title: "The Art of Web Crawling"
+description: "Applications in Technology"
+pubDate: "Jan 10 2025"
+heroImage: "/crawling.jpg"
+---

 In the vast ocean of information that is the Internet, extracting data efficiently and systematically is crucial for numerous technological applications.
 This is where web crawling comes into play—a fundamental technique that allows programs to navigate and extract data from websites automatically.
 In this article, we will explore what web crawling is, how it works, its various applications in the world of technology, and some of the main open-source tools available for web crawling.